-Recommendations: Standing Committees
+Recommendation: Standing Committees

 B1.
 Empower Standing Committees and Chairs Heat Map Rating Complexity: Low Priority: High Observation # Recommendation The Administrative Code states that Standing Committees, comprised solely of Board members, "shall serve in an advisory capacity to the Board" and "review and recommend" Board policy decisions.
 Standing Committees generally do not have any capacity to bind the Board on any policy matter or any dollar value.
 The Rules of Procedure do allow the Governance and Audit Committee to approve administrative bylaws, changes to the Auditor General's workplan and other duties.
 The Board agendas are not organized by Committee topics or actions.
 The Committee Chairs' reports to the Board are usually very brief.
 Some Committee members felt their time and contributions were undervalued or not significant, since the topic would be resolved at the full Board meeting.
-The separate Measure A and Measure B oversight Committees, B1 a).
-The Board should grant expanded approval duties to all of its Standing Committees.
-The Committees should be empowered to bind the Board in defined circumstances, or up to a defined dollar threshold (i.e., \$500,000 above the General Manager's approval authority). b).
-Standing Committee Chairs should present and actively lead discussion of their Board agenda action and consent items.
-The Board agendas should be re-aligned by Committee Permitting the Committee Chairs to present their topics will empower their Committees to make better use of their members' time, and help develop members' expertise in their assigned areas.
-Any Board member would still have the ability to discuss, challenge or pull any Committee item off consent. comprised of citizens, have oversight responsibilities and the ability to bind the Board on limited ballot-defined matters, such as the selection of an independent auditor.
-RSM
+The separate Measure A and Measure B oversight Committees, comprised of citizens, have oversight responsibilities and the ability to bind the Board on limited ballot-defined matters, such as the selection of an independent auditor.
+B1 The Board should grant expanded app Standing Committees.
+The Committees to bind the Board in defined circumstar dollar threshold (i.e., \$500,000 above trapproval authority).
+Standing Committee Chairs should prediscussion of their Board agenda action.
+The Board agendas should be re-aligned Permitting the Committee Chairs to predempower their Committees to make be members' time, and help develop mem assigned areas.
+Any Board member we to discuss, challenge or pull any Committees. s should be empowered aces, or up to a defined the General Manager's sent and actively lead and consent items.
+The ed by Committee.
+The esent their topics will ten use of their bers' expertise in their buld still have the ability